Last Updated on September 30, 2022

 The easiest way to establish credit is by opening a credit card.
 Cardholder be warned.
 As easy as it is to build good credit, it’s equally as easy to fall into spending habits that result in bad credit.

-When you open a credit card account, follow these rules to help you establish good credit while avoiding the pitfalls of debt:
+When you open a credit card account, follow these rules to help you establish and maintain good credit while avoiding the pitfalls of debt:

 Before you make a purchase with your credit card, make sure you have money in your checking account to cover the cost, and make sure that the purchase fits within your budget.